 Trustworthy Resources

-The following websites are authorities in US housing, health and other issues as they relate to seniors.
+The following websites are authorities on US housing, health, and other issues as they relate to seniors.

-The following websites are authorities in US housing, health and other issues as they relate to seniors.
+The following websites are authorities on US housing, health, and other issues as they relate to seniors.

 AARP

 AARP is an advocacy group and a top general resource for seniors in the US.
 The acronym stands for “American Association of Retired Persons” but this nonprofit group serves older Americans whether they’ve retired or not.
-Website visitors can find a wealth of AARP information about seniors, covering topics such as employment, politics, menu planning and more.
+Website visitors can find a wealth of AARP information about seniors, covering topics such as employment, politics, menu planning, and more.
 AARP members are eligible for discounts on products and services ranging from restaurant meals to AAA roadside assistance.
+Visit our 2024 guide to AARP membership to learn more.

 NCOA